alexnovis1/Analyst_Rating/README.md

 ## Introduction:

+Indeed, no one has a magic crystal ball that can predict the market with 100% accuracy.
+However, this does not stop the billion-dollar industry of active money managers who attempt to beat the benchmark by executing on a particular view in the market.
+These firms, like quant hedge funds, multi-manager funds, fundamental/quantamental funds, etc., rely on equity research that is distributed by major investment banks on the street.

+At almost every major investment bank, there is an equity research division, where an Analyst is responsible for covering a small universe of say 10 stocks in a particular sector.
+Currently, they rely primarily on fundamentals and traditional financial modeling - something we feel is now antiquated in the age of Machine Learning.

+We built this project to challenge this notion; to build a set of models that can predict the rating of a stock (BUY/SELL/HOLD) to a greater degree of accuracy than fundamentals could.
+Essentially, we built a classification model that replaces the sell-side equity analyst covering a particular stock.

-Taking four categories: Technical, Fundamental, Macro, and News Sentiment, the project takes this data into account as the main drivers for Price Action.
+We take a look at multiple factors within four categories: Technical, Fundamental, Macro, and News Sentiment, and after building a dataset containing these factors, we look to see if these are drivers for Price Action.
 Our goal is to construct a successful Predicted Model utilizing `RandomForest`, `LogisticalRegression`, and `Neural Network`.

 ## Usage: